English Language and Literature BA (Hons)

 Study level: Undergraduate

-Interested in both Literature and Language?
-Our BA English Language and Literature degree combines the study of both and can help you to think about and analyse the world in new ways.
+Our combined English Language and Literature BA (Hons) degree will help you think about and analyse the impact of words in new ways.

 Year of entry